mtint/autonity-docs/source/network-perm/glienicke.rst

 **Absence of Bootnodes**
 It is common practice in public blockchains to use bootnodes or static nodes as bridges to P2P networks.
-A bootnode is a node which is always running and available to relay peers information to new nodes.
+A bootnode is a node which is always running and available to relay peers' information to new nodes.
 However, in a private blockchain relying in the use of bootnodes would mean that some nodes have privileges over the others, as static nodes could not be removed from the whitelist.
-Our solution leverages light modifications at the Etehereum protocol and DevP2P level to avoid the need of using bootnodes or static nodes.
+Our solution leverages light modifications at the Ethereum protocol and DevP2P level to avoid the need of using bootnodes or static nodes.
 Autonity lets the members of the whitelist dial and setup connections with the new additions of the list.
 At the same time, when a node is removed from the list, the remaining members will close connections with the node.